National Origin Discrimination: Monterey Park Workplace Laws

 Employer Responsibilities under FEHA are extensive and strictly enforced.
 Employers must proactively prevent discrimination, investigate complaints thoroughly, and take immediate corrective actions.
 California workplace rights emphasize that language restrictions are only permissible when they meet specific business necessity standards.

-FEHA provides comprehensive protection against national origin discrimination, with strict liability for employer misconduct.
+FEHA provides comprehensive protection against national origin discrimination, holding employers accountable for discriminatory conduct in the workplace.

 Specific Legal Protections: